abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_08_Lab8_Ex1_Manage_DLP_Policies.md

 1. In the **Name your DLP policy** page, enter the following information and then select **Next**:

     - Name: Replace the default name with **IP Address DLP policy**

     - Description: Replace the default description with **This policy detects the presence of IP addresses in emails.
 End users are notified of the detection and admins receive a notification.
 Emails with 2 or more IP addresses are blocked from being sent.**

 1. On the **Assign admin units** page, select **Next**.

-1. On the **Choose locations to apply the policy** page, verify the **Status** toggle is set to **On** for the following locations (if any of these locations is not set to **On** by default, then set it to **On** now):
+1. On the **Choose where to apply the policy** page, verify the **Status** toggle is set to **On** for the following locations (if any of these locations is not set to **On** by default, then set it to **On** now):

     - **Exchange email**